-In this post, you’ll find the definition of the user interface content, its features, and the UI content elements for web and apps.
+In this post, you’ll find the definition of the user interface content, its characteristics, as well as the four groups of elements of UI content for websites and apps.

 - What is the user interface (UI)?

 - Which are the characteristics of UI content?

 - How many groups of UI content elements exist?

 - Why the UI content looks more like a patchwork than a collage?

 Would you like to get the answers to all of these questions and learn more about the user interface content?
 In that case, keep reading!

 Table of Contents